The simple guide to choosing the Right White Paint for Your Home

 Are you ready to throw in your paint towel because you can't seem to figure out which of the hundred shades of white and off-white colours in the paint store you should choose for your home?

 Seriously, choosing a white paint colour can be paralyzing, right?
 Why are there so many colours?
 And the thousands of recommendations from designers and bloggers online only seems to confuse things!

 My clients know I’m the “paint-it-white gal” so they’re always asking which white to choose.
 I tell them: keep it simple.

 Look, I'm all about simplifying.
 Everything.
 That includes my home, my calendar and paint colour.
 Ok, maybe not so much my Starbucks drink.

 Yes, I'm a decorator and I have those huge decks of colour chips.
-But I go to only a few tried and true whites each and every time I choose one for myself or a client.
-By following a few simple guidelines, the results are amazing every time.
+But I go to only a few tried and true whites every time I choose one for myself or a client.
+And the results are amazing every time.